Students walking outside campus together

 High ranking subjects

-Ranked in the top 100 in the world for both English Language and Literature, and Sociology
+Ranked in the top 100 in the world for both English Language and top 50 in the world for Communication and Media Studies

 Progress to your degree